 - What is unique about you that will contribute to your success as a professional psychologist?

 - Is this a good time for you to assume the financial commitment of five full time years of academic training, during which you will be able to work no more than part-time?

-- Is this a good time for you to assume the time commitment of five full time years of academic training, including the 5th year full-time clinical internship, which is often in a different geographic area?
+- Is this a good time for you to assume the time commitment of 5 full years of academic training, including the 5th year full-time clinical internship, which is often in a different geographic area?